Siddon History, Family Crest & Coats of Arms

 Early History of the Siddon family

-Another 269 words (19 lines of text) are included under the topic Early Siddon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Siddon research.
+Another 84 words (6 lines of text) covering the years 1644 and 1700 are included under the topic Early Siddon History in all our PDF Extended History products and printed products wherever possible.

 Siddon Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Siddon are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Siddon include: Seddon, Seddan, Sedden and others.